 If you have a mortgage this is redeemed immediately out of the sale funds.
 If you are selling a house, which is not your main residence (your principal private residence), then you may be liable to pay Capital Gains Tax.
 If the property is your main residence for the entire period of ownership of the property you are not liable for Capital Gain Tax.

-When matters finalise in relation to your sale of your property you should considering making a will or reviewing your will.
-Click on the section below to find out more information on making your will.
+Tip: when matters finalise in relation to the sale of your property you should always consider making a will or reviewing your will.